-&lt;sup>71 Uehara Eiko, Tsuji no hana: kuruwa no onnatachi (Tokyo: Jiji Tsūshinsha, 1976), 98.
+71 Uehara Eiko, Tsuji no hana: kuruwa no onnatachi (Tokyo: Jiji Tsūshinsha, 1976), 98.

+Based on newspaper reports, in 1908 the procession became restricted to the early morning, starting at 7AM and ending around 9-10AM.
+This restriction reflected fears that the performance encouraged sexual corruption, and especially when held at night, allowed for the shameless recruitment of new costumers for the juri.
+At other times, the juri uma procession was not allowed to be held.
 For example, in 1913, the year of Ifa's publication on yuta, the public event was officially cancelled.
-Newspaper accounts mention the fire, but also the inappropriate tone of such a festive celebration in the year following the death of the Meiji emperor.
-Echoing the treatment of yuta blamed for the fire, articles published around this time intensified anxieties about women in the pleasure quarters by emphasizing tales of juri committing double suicides with their lovers, trying to flee the Tsuji district, or being hospitalized in large numbers due to venereal diseases.
+Newspaper accounts mention the fire, but also the inappropriate tone of such a festive celebration in the year following the death of the Meiji emperor.72 Echoing the treatment of yuta blamed for the fire, articles published around this time intensified anxieties about women in the pleasure quarters by emphasizing tales of juri committing double suicides with their lovers, trying to flee the Tsuji district, or being hospitalized in large numbers due to venereal diseases.73

 In his writings, Ifa once again reaffirms the cultural and religious components of the juri uma.
 First, his volume on women includes visual depictions of ancient Ryukyuan women riding horses (Figure 26-27).
 He explains that noble women, women of the palace, but also commoners rode horses not like men, rather in the style of "Western women," side saddle.
 He cites this aspect of Ryukyuan women as another example of how traditions that made their way to ancient Japan first started in the Southern Islands.
 With regard to the juri uma, Ifa suggests that uma maisha horse dancers reflect the actual practice of female horse riders.
 The horse dances have also been linked to Japanese Buddhist kadozuke or nenbutsusha itinerant performances of shamanic rituals, which employed ningyō (puppets) in various shapes including wooden horses as mediators between the human and divine worlds.
-The puppets served several ritualistic significations including functioning as a vessel for spirits, embodying a specific person, or warding off danger and sickness.
-74 Overall, Ifa
+The puppets served several ritualistic significations including functioning as a vessel for spirits, embodying a specific person, or warding off danger and sickness.74 Overall, Ifa concludes the discussion of juri uma by stating that he "laments the fact that unfortunately this religious performance, which also exemplifies specific artistic qualities, becomes portrayed by 'modern' standards as 'immoral'."75 He reiterates that juri uma represents a performance for deities and that juri derive from the same origins as miko (shaman, yuta).

-&lt;sup>72 Ryūkyū Shinpō February 11, 1913, Yoshihiro, Okinawa no yūkaku, 616.
+72 Ryūkyū Shinpō February 11, 1913, Yoshihiro, Okinawa no yūkaku, 616.

-&lt;sup>73 Yoshihiro, Okinawa no yūkaku, 607-616.
+73 Yoshihiro, Okinawa no yūkaku, 607-616.

-&lt;sup>74 Jane Marie Law, Puppets of Nostalgia: The Life, Death, and Rebirth of the Japanese Awaji Ningyō Tradition (Princeton: Princeton University Press.
+74 Jane Marie Law, Puppets of Nostalgia: The Life, Death, and Rebirth of the Japanese Awaji Ningyō Tradition (Princeton: Princeton University Press.
 1997): 33-34.